 Although one of the ways of taking the king out of check is killing the piece giving check, however, since a king can’t check another king, it is not possible for a king to kill another king (Read this article for further clarification).

-Can we kill king in chess without check?
+Can we kill the king in chess without a check?

-A king can’t be killed or capture but can only be checked or checkmated.
+A king can’t be killed or captured but can only be checked or checkmated.
 Yes, a king can be checkmated even without delivering a check.

 Often many players think that you have to check before checkmate.
 But in reality, it is not.
 In fast checkmates, it may happen that you played a move or two and bang!
 Suddenly your opponent checkmates you.